SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 complete details.

 The model should include a **formula** written using LaTeX markup.
-The above example uses the *math* command to make a displayed equation.
+The example above uses the *math* command to make a displayed equation.
 You can also use *\$formula\$* for an inline formula.
 This is handy for defining the relationship between the model parameters and formula variables, such as the phrase "\$r\$ is the radius" used above.
-The live demo MathJax page `<http://www.mathjax.org/>`_ is handy for checking that the equations will look like you expect.
+The live demo MathJax page `<http://www.mathjax.org/>`_ is handy for checking that the equations will look like you intend.

 Math layout uses the `amsmath <http://www.ams.org/publications/authors/tex/amslatex>`_ package for aligning equations (see amsldoc.pdf on that page for complete documentation).